 Tulips!
 Tulips!
 Read all about them!

 I’m a sucker for flowers, especially flowers that are beautifully arranged.
 If you love flowers, too, the best place to experience their allure is Keukenhof Gardens in the Netherlands.
-Join the millions of visitors who travel to see the artistry at Keukenhof each year.
+You can join the millions of visitors who travel to see the artistry at Keukenhof each year!

 For about two months of every year, Keukenhof is open to the public.
 Approximately 7 million flowers span the 32 hectares of land.
 Hundreds of florists get together to plant their variety of tulip, the national flower of the Netherlands.

 Each year, the park’s flowers follow a theme.
 The theme for Spring 2019 was “Flower Power,” and it had as much hippy-dippy influence as you’d imagine!
 The tulips are displayed in colorful patterns, such as rainbows, “flower girls,” huge flowers, and more.
 It is truly astonishing how many ways the tulips are planted.

 Visiting the Garden

 Viewing the flowers on the park grounds is not the only way to do so.
 Inside the gardens are three buildings, each with their own take on the theme.
 To help express the Flower Power theme, a few old VW vans were on display, along with many psychedelic prints, bright colors, and other bohemian decorations.
 The buildings not only offered floral exhibitions; food and drinks were available for purchase.
 Be forewarned, the food can be quite pricey, so you may want to pack a lunch to save yourself a few bucks.

 The “Flower Power” theme radiated throughout the gardens in more areas than just the interior areas.
 Near the exit of the park was a “flower girl,” butterfly, and large flower made out of tulips.
 You could only see the pattern from above, so it was a great surprise!